Kavango East

-Because of its rather high rainfall compared to most other parts of Namibia and its location on the Kavango River after which it was named, this region has agricultural potential for the cultivation of a variety of crops, as well as for organised forestry and agro-forestry, which stimulates furniture making and related industries.
+Because of its rather high rainfall compared to most other parts of Namibia and its location on the Kavango River after which it is named, this region has agricultural potential for the cultivation of a variety of crops, as well as for organised forestry and agro-forestry, which stimulate furniture making and related industries.
 Kavango East and its sister region Kavango West are nevertheless the poorest regions in Namibia.

 Politics

 The Fourth Delimitation Commission of Namibia, responsible for recommending on the country's administrative divisions suggested in August 2013 to split the Kavango Region into two.
 Then-president Hifikepunye Pohamba enacted the recommendations.
 As a result, two new regions of Kavango East and Kavango West were created.
 As of 2020, Kavango East had 80,450 registered voters.

 Administrative division

 The region is subdivided into six electoral constituencies: